If you’re like most people, you occasionally indulge in high-calorie junk foods that have little nutritional value.

 A slice of cheesecake roughly contains 257 calories.
 In fact, the cheesecake part is made from a ‘soft cheese’ such as mascarpone, or cream cheese which is between 30-50% fat, softened with some double cream that is about 54% fat.

-On that note, it’s one of the naughtiest desserts ever existed.
+On that note, it’s one of the naughtiest desserts that ever existed.
 A generous slice of cheesecake can set you back nearly a thousand calories (nearly half of an average man’s daily caloric intake, and around half of a woman’s), and an unhealthy slab of your fat and saturated fat intake for the day.
 Some particularly decadent cheesecakes can contain your whole suggested caloric intake for the day!

 To burn the calories off, you may need to work out by doing 24 minutes of running, 13 minutes of jumping rope, 25 minutes of CrossFit burpees, OR 37 minutes of walking at an average pace!